Oliver Williamson

 Inquests and Inquiries

 Oliver represents families, doctors, Hospital Trusts and the Police at Inquests throughout the country.
 Oliver has a broad medical practice with particular experience in medical professional discipline and a wide experience of coroner’s inquests.
-He is instructed to appear in inquests lasting several days or weeks.
+He is instructed to appear in inquests lasting days to years.
 Oliver is also instructed by families in cases involving complex medical aspects including issues relating to delay in treatment or sudden unexpected deaths of partially or totally dependent patients.
 He is also instructed in lengthy Article 2 and jury inquests concerning deaths in custody involving multiple interested parties and concerning issues of mental health and the Mental Capacity Act.

 Human Rights